Vicky185/italianrecipe-app/README.md

 Below is listed all of the technologies used to create this site:

+* Python
 * HTML
 * CSS
 * JavaScript
     ** Scroll to top button - https://www.w3schools.com/howto/howto_js_scroll_to_top.asp
+* Flask - as the documentation
+* Flask WTF Forms - for the form fields and input, also as a shortcut
+* Config - as the python file to support security
 * JQuery
     ** For dropdown and collapsable navbar - https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/
 * Bootstrap - https://getbootstrap.com/